 8. Safer Recruitment and ongoing support and supervision

-All recruitment of staff and volunteers will be undertaken in line with Church of England policy 'Safer Recruitment, 20165'.
-See 'The Fromeside Benefice of Churches Safer Recruitment Guidance' for further information.
+All recruitment of staff and volunteers will be undertaken in line with Church of England policy 'Safer Recruitment and People Management, 2021'.

 Recruitment of staff and volunteers will only be undertaken by those delegated such responsibility from PCC.